No results were found...

 Lock screen widget displaying the number of subscribers and emails sent in a MailerLite account.

-Image Credit: MailerLite Manager
+Source: MailerLite Manager

 Instead of logging into the dashboard and reviewing your subscriber count, all you need to do is glance down at your phone!
 If you see a sudden spike in sign-ups, you’ll know it’s time to start investigating.

 If some sneaky spam email addresses have wormed their way onto your list, don’t fret!
 It’s super easy to get rid of them.
-You can use the subscriber filters to find subscribers based on their domain or signup date, then select and unsubscribe the fake email addresses.
+Here are 3 strategies to use:

 Subscriber filters in MailerLite

 Spambots may not be as life-threatening as Arnold Schwarzenegger in a leather jacket, but they are just as relentless (and annoying).
-Luckily it doesn’t take time travel to save your future from spambots.
+Luckily, it doesn’t take time travel to save your future from spambots.
 If you take a few proactive measures, you can avoid spam sign-ups for good. 👍